PimPrint rendering project

 }

-Register the class as a Symfony service.
+Register the class as a Symfony service in services.yaml.

 services: